Aerospace Telecommunication and Information Systems Technician

 As they progress in their career, Aerospace Telecommunications and Information Systems Technicians who demonstrate the required ability and potential will be offered advanced training.
 Available courses include:

-The minimum required education to apply for this position is the completion of the provincial requirements for Grade 10 or Secondaire IV in Quebec with Grade 10 Academic Math or Math 426 in Quebec.
+The minimum required education to apply for this position is the completion of the provincial requirements for Grade 10 or equivalent (Secondary IV in Quebec) with Grade 10 applied Math (Math 416 / CST IV in Quebec).
 Foreign education may be accepted.

 If you already have a college diploma, the CAF will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.
 Basic training and military occupation training is required before being assigned.